Arirang Mass Games: Events

-The opening event of the two-month festival are the mass games, which are famed for the huge mosaic pictures created by more than 30,000 well-trained and disciplined school children, each holding up coloured cards, in an event known in the West as a card stunt, accompanied by complex and highly choreographed group routines performed by tens of thousands of gymnasts and dancers.
+The opening event of the two-month festival are the mass games, which are famed for the huge mosaic pictures created by more than 30,000 trained school children, each holding up coloured cards, in an event known in the West as a card stunt, accompanied by complex and highly choreographed group routines performed by tens of thousands of gymnasts and dancers.

 World record

-In August 2007, the Arirang Mass Games were recognised by Guinness World Records as the largest gymnastic display with 100,090 participants at the May Day Stadium in Pyongyang.
+In August 2007, the Arirang Mass Games were recognized by Guinness World Records as the largest gymnastic display with 100,090 participants at the May Day Stadium in Pyongyang.